Undergraduate Course: Culture and Performance in the History of Construction. (ARCH10023)

 - Understand how historic and often unfamiliar structural schemes became possible as a condition of materials procurement, technical context, design practices and the gradual development of structural engineering theory and its principles

-- Analyse historic structural and constructional strategies as a different range of engineering materials and components by surveying a building type and appraising the construction processes, design approach and use of materials
+- Analyse historic structural and constructional strategies as a different range of engineering materials and components by studying a building type and appraising the construction processes, design approach and use of materials

-- Critically appraise the structural performance or construction process of a historic building type by creating a model and devising appropriate simulation and testing techniques.
+- Critically appraise the structural performance or construction process of a historic building type by appropriate qualitative or numerical analysis techniques.

-- Reflect on the performance of the model and critically appraise the design and construction of historic building type in a clear and analytical report
+- Reflect on the performance of the historic building type and critically appraise its design and construction in a clear and analytical report

 | Acland, J. H. (1972).
 Medieval structure: the gothic vault.
 Univ. of Toronto Press, Toronto.|